 so that spirit can do the work.
 In facilitating a session, it is my intention to step aside, and in doing so,

-I provide a mirror for my client which allows for healing to take place.
+I provide a conduit for my client, which allows for healing to take place.
 This combined with compassion, communication,

 and appropriate touch sets the stage for incredible experiences.”

 My experience in the healing arts started with myself in 1992 when i started exploring healing my

 emotional state through nutritional cleansing.
 For over 10 years i was a nutritional consultant.
 During this time, in 1997,

 I was trained as a Kripalu yoga teacher, and currently have a professional yoga teaching certification.

 The next year I added massage therapy, followed by thai massage, and then a degree in herbal medicine to compliment my consulting.